gdgriga/firebase-android/README.md

 ![screenshot_2016-08-27-03-20-22](https://cloud.githubusercontent.com/assets/5235166/18023730/5be55538-6c05-11e6-82ad-e7825c1cf741.png)

 Congratulations, you're done.
 Hope you enjoyed the event.
-We'be happy to see you at [the next one][8]!
+We'll be happy to see you at [the next one][8]!

 [1]: https://firebase.google.com/docs/android/setup
 [2]: https://firebase.google.com